 Pass both the Written (or Oral) Examination and the Skills Evaluation and your name will be added to the Virginia Nurse Aide Registry.
 New nursing assistants, student nurses, and lapsed nurse assistants are eligible to apply for the exam for state certification.
-There are no time limits for taking the exam after graduating from an approved nursing assistant program and no restrictions on the number of times you can take the exam within a two-year timeframe.
+Virginia nurse aides have three attempts (3 written, 3 skills) to take the exam within 2 years of graduating from an approved nursing assistant program.
 Once issued, the initial certificate is valid for one year.
 You must work for compensation as a CNA to renew your license and maintain your status on the Nurse Aide Registry.
 If you do not meet the practice requirements, you must retake the NNAAP exam to demonstrate continued competency.

 CNA Classes in VA: